Master of Fine Arts (M.F.A.) in Studio Arts

 M.F.A. students must hold an M.A. in art equivalent to that offered by The University of Iowa.
 Transfer credit is decided by faculty review.
 Following completion of the M.A., students may be invited into the M.F.A.
 Program.

 All students must undergo an M.F.A. committee review.
 They also must complete a written thesis and possibly a studio thesis.
+Students are reviewed by their committees at the end of the semester prior to the semester they intend to graduate.

 Students leave five images of M.F.A. work for the Graduate Archive.